SenteonLLC/senteonllc.github.io/version/latest/Main.md

 - `Managed Account ID` - ID/Name of Managed Account you wish to register the agent/endpoint to

 - `Registration Code` - Registration code for Managed Account

+*Note: Senteon Recommends that you use an account with Administrator privileges to install Senteon Agent*

 **Steps**